PrincessMidori/Pokemon-Of-The-Day-Discord-Bot/README.md

 Developed on Arch Linux and self hosted on Homelab - Horoscope-like Pokémon Discord bot made for friend's birthday.

-Outputs random, individual Pokémon for user performing `/potd` command and caches Discord userId for a day.
+Outputs random, individual Pokémon for user performing `/potd` command and stores it in persistent database.

+Displays all caught Pokémons in a simple Pokédex by using `/potd-pokedex`.

 ## Features